abe-winter/abe-winter.github.io/_posts/2020-02-11-books-facts-ip.md

 Stealing is evil, of course, and [evil has only been on the menu since 2018](https://gizmodo.com/google-removes-nearly-all-mentions-of-dont-be-evil-from-1826153393).
 So no surprise on the slow start.

+## Appendix

+There's a [thread about this](https://news.ycombinator.com/item?id=22301512) on HN.
+Arguments I liked in there:

+**Publishing a summary doesn't violate copyright**.
+Agree, but publishing *every* possible summary of a book might.
+And releasing an expert system based on a book is more like 'every summary' than a single summary.

+In my opinion this is like G's problem with yelp / genius infoboxes -- scraping an entire site and preventing you from clicking through.
+I'm not a lawyer or an expert on IP law, so I don't know if there's case law for yelp v google on US soil.
+[Genius watermarked their lyrics so the apostrophes read out 'red handed' in morse code](https://www.wired.com/story/what-the-google-genius-copyright-dispute-is-really-about/).

+**Airbnb uses ML successfully to rank search results**.
+From [this comment](https://news.ycombinator.com/item?id=22304652).
+I think the person was trying to say that FB & G are using ML effectively, but they just posted this paper on [ML-based ranking at airbnb](https://arxiv.org/abs/1810.09591).
+Re-sharing here because I liked the paper, draw your own conclusions about the rest.

+**Maps and street view are a valuable proprietary dataset**. (from the same comment as the airbnb paper).
+Yeah, maybe.
+I think about this a lot because maps is a product that I hate but kind of must use.
+I think street view is silly; a digital database of storefronts would be useful, a shitty 2.5d VR game is not useful.
+Is G maps better than DBs published by the government?
+Maybe.
+For streets, probably.
+For finding retail businesses, not sure -- if there were a city-published DB of businesses by category I'd give that a shot.
+I've tried to use the open street map version of G maps and never got it to work.

 {% include flatpixel.html tag="books-facts-ip" %}